 First Generation Scholarship Program (Freshmen Only)

-The Fannie and Sam Constantino First Generation Scholarship Program is designed to provide financial and academic assistance to high school students who exhibit a high degree of motivation and academic potential and whose parents did not graduate from college.
+The First Generation Scholarship Program is designed to provide financial assistance to high school students who exhibit a high degree of motivation and academic potential and whose parents did not graduate from college.
 Applications are available in mid-September through the Office of Freshman Admissions.
-Recipients of the First Generation Scholarship will receive yearly awards ranging from $5,000 to one-half of resident student costs, depending on demonstrated financial need.
-They will also work with a faculty mentor throughout their four years, enroll in a freshman seminar course, and participate in an academic mentoring program in the Rochester community.
+Recipients of the First Generation Scholarship will receive yearly awards of one-half the total cost of tuition and room and board.
+In order to retain their awards while engaged in full-time study as matriculated students, First Generation scholars are required to complete a community service preparation workshop, at least 30 hours of community service during each of the succeeding seven semesters, complete the two-course learning community, and complete the six service learning seminars offered by the program.
+They will also participate in a learning community and an academic mentoring program in the Rochester community.

 The First Generation Scholarship may not be combined with other merit-based scholarship programs at the College.